-1 References to wind resources in this draft Work Plan does not indicate a preference for wind relative to other resource types.
+2 References to wind resources in this Work Plan do not indicate a preference for wind relative to other resource types.
 Rather, references to wind reflect that wind has been the subject of several ISO-NE studies and that wind was the predominant resource that responded to NESCOE's Request for Information, which was open to all resources that satisfy five New England States' Renewable Portfolio Standard requirements and Vermont's renewable energy goals.

+The New England states have ambitious clean energy goals.
+Analysis suggests that renewable resources located in and around New England could be developed at a lower "all-in" cost to consumers than the cost of building transmission to move equivalent amounts of renewable power from other parts of the country to New England.
 Competitive markets have met the demand to date for renewable resources.
-However, going forward for several reasons it may be necessary2 to bring lower-cost New England renewable resources to fruition through the use of power purchase agreements and other mechanisms and/or policies.
+However, going forward for several reasons it may be necessary3 to bring lower-cost New England renewable resources to fruition through the use of power purchase agreements and other mechanisms and/or policies.